 An outbreak of alopecia areata in workers at a water treatment plant was linked by scientists to long term exposure to the chemical acrylamide.
 Other chemicals that have also been linked to the condition include formaldehyde and certain pesticides, but no clear connection has been established and the links remain theoretical.
 There has also been some suggestion of links between alopecia areata and medications or treatments, such as Zidovudine (used to treat HIV) and Fluvoxamine (an anti-depressant).

 Many people with alopecia areata find that their hair loss can wax and wane with the seasons.
 It has been particularly noted that some find their hair loss is more extensive in the winter, with temporary regrowth occurring in the summer.
+It is worth noting that seasonal hair loss also occurs in people without autoimmune disorders or hair loss conditions.

 Local skin injury

-Cuts, scrapes, and other types of damage done to the scalp can lead to the onset of a patch of this type of hair loss in susceptible people.
+Cuts, scrapes, and other types of damage done to the scalp can lead to the onset of a patch of this type of hairloss in susceptible people.
 Interestingly, though, similar damage done to an area of the scalp that is already afflicted by alopecia areata can cause temporary hair regrowth, on account of injury promoting anagen hair follicle growth in skin around the injury site.

 The Belgravia Centre is the leader in hair loss treatment in the UK, with two clinics based in Central London.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation Form from anywhere in the UK or the rest of the world.
 View our Hair Loss Success Stories, which are the largest collection of such success stories in the world and demonstrate the levels of success that so many of Belgravia’s patients achieve.
 You can also phone 020 7730 6666 any time for our hair loss helpline or to arrange a free consultation.